 Early History of the Bradener family

 This web page shows only a small excerpt of our Bradener research.
-Another 212 words (15 lines of text) covering the years 1066, 1164, 1166, 1166, 1248, 1279, 1379, 1599, 1654, 1771, 1806, 1294, 1297, 1644, 1714 and are included under the topic Early Bradener History in all our PDF Extended History products and printed products wherever possible.
+Another 212 words (15 lines of text) covering the years 1066, 1164, 1166, 1166, 1248, 1279, 1379, 1599, 1654, 1771, 1806, 1294, 1297, 1644, 1714, 1651, 1678 and are included under the topic Early Bradener History in all our PDF Extended History products and printed products wherever possible.

 Bradener Spelling Variations